ivan-tkatchev/nanosock/README.md

 See the included `example.cc` for usage; but briefly, there are only three classes here:

-* `Socket(host, port)` - socket wrapper for reading and writing; no buffering.
+* `Socket(host, port, timeout)` - socket wrapper for reading and writing; no buffering.
 * `Buffer` - a buffer that can read chunks of data from a socket.
 * `Reader(terminator)` - a wrapper around a `Buffer` that reads data until the terminator string is encountered.
 Data is passed to a user-defined callback function.

 ## Public API:

-`nano::Socket sock(const std::string& host, unsigned int port)`
+`nano::Socket sock(const std::string& host, unsigned int port, unsigned int timeout=0)`

 Connects a socket to a host and port.
+The timeout value is in milliseconds (so 3 seconds is 3000), the default value of 0 means 'do not enable a timeout'.

 `void Socket::send(const std::string& s)`